LienSimen/LienSimen/README.md

 ### Welcome

-- 🔭 I’m currently working on my Javascript, HTML and CSS making apps connected to a database to further improve both my front and backend skills.
+- 🔭 Currently working on backend with Kodehode, using c#.

 - 📫 How to reach me: Can reach me on Discord: liensimen or via [Email](mailto:Simenli123@hotmail.com)